jeffmccune/puppet_for_the_win/README_DEVELOPER.markdown

     net use Z: "\\vmware-host\Shared Folders" /persistent:yes

+# CRLF #

+In order to preserve CRLF line endings on batch files we recommend setting these two configuration values.
+More information about the implications of doing so are available in the `git help config` man page.

+    # ~/.gitconfig
+    autocrlf = false
+    safecrlf = true

 # Common Issues #

 I seem to be getting this a lot downloading files: